A rollercoaster political cycle prompts Nathalia Fernandez to ‘step up’ for Senate seat – Bronx Times

 “There was interest in a Senate seat (before the maps were drawn) … but when we petitioned in March, we saw a great slate of district leaders going for those seats, and we were happy to continue building our team in (the 80th Assembly District),” said Fernandez, whose current constituencies include Allerton, Pelham Gardens and Morris Park.
 “When the lines got tossed out by the courts for Senate … and split up the 34th district — my candidate of choice Miguelina Camilo couldn’t run for that seat — I felt it was my time to step up and run and bring something new to this race.”

-Senate District 34 includes the northeastern Bronx and southern Westchester County, including the neighborhoods of Spuyten Duyvil, Riverdale, City Island and the town of Pelham.
+Senate District 34 includes the northeastern Bronx neighborhoods of City Island, Throggs Neck, Pelham Bay, Country Club, Castle Hill, Parkchester and Clason Point, as well as the southern Westchester communities of Pelham, Pelham Manor and New Rochelle.
 It’s considered a strong Democratic district, with 65.8% registered Democrats to 12.5% registered Republicans.

-Fernandez is also in a unique win-win opportunity this summer to seek a higher office, due to the lack of opposition for her current seat.
+Fernandez is also in a unique win-win opportunity to seek higher office this summer, due to the lack of opposition for her current seat.
 Fernandez is unopposed for her Assembly District 80 seat, and has already cemented her place on the general election ballot.

 The Bronx Democratic Party announced their endorsement for Fernandez on the same day she announced her candidacy for Senate Thursday.
 The party touted Fernandez for her commitment to environmental justice, health care access and her effort in successful criminal justice reforms such as the Andrew Kearse Act, a law that requires law enforcement officers to seek care for any person in their custody experiencing a medical episode or mental health crisis.

-Note: This story was updated at 6:10 p.m. on June 3.